 Instructions

-- Turn your oven to broil (500 degrees F) and place the top oven rack 6 inches from the top heating element.
+- Preheat the oven.
+Turn your oven to broil (500 degrees F) and place the top oven rack 6 inches from the top heating element.
 This is the oven rack you will be using.

 Crystal says